-The packet will be sent to the server where it is decrypted and decompressed for extracting the actual data.
+The packet will be sent to the server, where it is decrypted and decompressed to extract the actual data.
 This process of encryption and decryption is done for all packets sent over the network.
 SSH uses three different data manipulation methods during transmission, namely symmetrical encryption, asymmetrical encryption, and hashing.

 Advantages of SSH

 Below are the advantages of using SSH protocol for your application layer: